knowledgetechnologyuhh/NICO-software/api-doc/Ros/Motion.rst

 .. code-block:: bash

-   rosrun rosnico Motion.py
+   rosrun nicoros Motion.py

 Many options are available to change the behaviour of RosNico.
 For a list of them run:

 .. code-block:: bash

-   rosrun rosnico Motion.py -h
+   rosrun nicoros Motion.py -h

 Exposed topics
 ##############